stephaniecrocker91/instantes/README.md

 * * *

 This platform targets pree-teens, teenagers and adults.
-Anyone who feels the need to post images and content and connect with others!
+Anyone who wants to can create a profile can post images and content and connect with others!
 From grandma posting cute cat pics, to professional photographers.. everyone can find their place in Instantes.
 The search feature allows for people to find content they are interested on, follow the profiles and even bookmark the posts.

 *   Children 13+ (who are allowed to be on social media)
 *   Adults